Index theory of uniform pseudodifferential operators

 \begin{thm}[{\cite[Theorem 1.14]{attie_classification}}] Let $M$ be a manifold of bounded geometry and without boundary.

-Then $M$ admits a triangulation as a simplicial complex of bounded geometry whose metric given by barycentric coordinates is quasi-isometric to the metric on $M$ induced by the Riemannian structure.
+Then $M$ admits a triangulation as a simplicial complex of bounded geometry whose metric given by barycentric coordinates is bi-Lipschitz equivalent to the metric on $M$ induced by the Riemannian structure.
 This triangulation is unique up to uniform subdivision.

-Conversely, if $M$ is a simplicial complex of bounded geometry which is a triangulation of a smooth manifold, then this smooth manifold admits a metric of bounded geometry with respect to which it is quasi-isometric to $M$. \end{thm}
+Conversely, if $M$ is a simplicial complex of bounded geometry which is a triangulation of a smooth manifold, then this smooth manifold admits a metric of bounded geometry with respect to which it is bi-Lipschitz equivalent to $M$. \end{thm}

 \begin{rem} Attie uses in \cite{attie_classification} a weaker notion of bounded geometry as we do: additionally to a uniformly positive injectivity radius he only requires the sectional curvatures to be bounded in absolute value (i.e., the curvature tensor is bounded in norm), but he assumes nothing about the derivatives (see \cite[Definition 1.4]{attie_classification}).
 But going into his proof of \cite[Theorem 1.14]{attie_classification}, we see that the Riemannian metric constructed for the second statement of the theorem is actually of bounded geometry in our strong sense (i.e., also with bounds on the derivatives of the curvature tensor).